filiperomero2/ViralUnity/README.md

     2 directories, 4 files

 The script then iterates over these directories, performing QC, read mapping, variant calling and consensus sequence inferences.
-The results from all these analysis is stored in a directory with the suffix RESULTS/, created within the path specified by argument 1.
+The results from all these analysis are stored in a directory with the suffix RESULTS/, created within the path specified by argument 1.

 ### Run